stefanthoss/stefandroid-blog/_posts/2021-06-20-migrate-gmail-emails.md

 ---
 layout: post
+title: "Migrate Emails from Gmail to Another IMAP Server"
-title: "Migrate emails from Gmail to another IMAP server"
+description: "With imapsync it's easy to migrate all emails from Gmail to another IMAP server without losing any metadata and translating Gmail labels to a folder structure."
 tags: server
 ---